fx89/piinterface/README.md

 ## Deliverables
 - *The Python scripts* residing in the piinterface-pi module consist of a Flask web service which has to be running on each PI to provide acess to the functionality specified in the config file for that PI
 - *The JAR file* residing in the piinterface-rest module is the management app, which registers the user-defined buttons and their functionality and calls the Flask web service on each pi when the buttons are pushed
-- *The Angular UI files* residing in the piinterface-ui module privde the actual web interface where users define and push the buttons
+- *The Angular UI files* residing in the piinterface-ui module provide the actual web interface where users define and push the buttons

 ## Building